vifon/zsh-image-extension/README.md

 INSTALLATION
 ------------

+This method **will not work** if you do not have this plugin's Git repository downloaded.
+Use the method described in the next paragraph in that case or just download that repository.

 Run `make` to download the `sxiv` source and compile it, and then source (i.e. add the `source path/to/file` line to your `zshrc`) the `zsh-image-extension`.
 You can provide your own `config.h` and recompile `sxiv`